 The unit of stress is N/m2

-Now, application of force incurs deformation on the body.
-Strain is related to the deformation and it is defined as the ratio of deformation of the body in the direction of force application to the initial dimensions of the body.
+Now, the application of force incurs deformation on the body.
+Strain is related to deformation and it is defined as the ratio of deformation of the body in the direction of force applied to the initial dimensions of the body.

 The strain is written, as follows,